-Answer: Every candidate is different but you should do your homework so you know what the company atmosphere is like.
+Every company is different but you should do your homework so you know what the company atmosphere is like.
 Frame your answer to fit the culture so that way they know you are a good fit.
-Maybe you dislike paperwork so say that but back it up with how you deal with your dislike of it and keep it on track.
+Maybe you dislike paperwork – which is fine to say, as long as you back it up with how you deal with your dislike of it and keep the discussion on track.

 Everyone has a different idea about what defines a good design but your interviewers want to see if your priorities align with those of the company.

-While you do not need to be overly specific, make sure you talk about customer ease of use and that the product does what you told consumers it would.
+While you do not need to be overly specific, make sure you talk about customer ease of use and ensuring the product delivers on its promise to consumers.
 Easy out of the box use means good design.

 The interviewer wants to know that you understand the current product and can assess it.
 They want to see you can look for the pros and cons of what they’re putting out there.

 Point out the pros of the product first and the good things that you have seen and read about it.
 Then, point out one thing you might change.
 It could be around the product itself or the target audience that the product is marketed towards.

 There are lots of options to show your knowledge of the product.
 Try choosing your favorite product made by the company, if they have multiple, and evaluate it.
 This will show that you’ve done your research on the company, and that you’re not afraid to iterate and find the best solution, even on a product that you are already happy with.

 10.What is your strongest skill set as a product manager?

 This question is looking to see what you are good at and what you will bring to the team.
 They are looking for skills that are useful, result-oriented, and beneficial to the team.
 Some skills to consider are problem-solving and communication skills, as these are crucial for product managers.